Biography

 Rajaa Paixão is an Arts Professional working in the area(s) of Humanities with emphasis on Fine Arts — Multidisciplinary Artist, Independent Curator — and award-winning Creative.

-She is a Fine Arts doctoral candidate in Sculpture (theory-practice) at the Faculty of Fine Arts, University of Lisbon (FBAUL), and a member of the Centre for Research and Studies in Fine Arts (CIEBA), Lisbon.
+She defended her theory-practice PhD in Fine Arts/Sculpture with Distinction and Honours at the Faculty of Fine Arts, University of Lisbon (FBAUL) (2025).
+Rajaa Paixão is a member of the Centre for Research and Studies in Fine Arts (CIEBA), Lisbon.

 Rajaa Paixão holds a Master of Arts with Distinction in European Art Practice from Kingston School of Art, London (2014); a Master of Arts with Distinction in Communication and Visual Art from the Faculty of Fine and Applied Arts, Holy Spirit University of Kaslik (USEK) (2003); a French Baccalaureate, Literary section – French Literature and Philosophy from the Collège de la Sainte Famille Française, Jounieh (1997) issued by the Academy of Aix-Marseille, France.